Monospark/SpongeMatchers-Docs/src/user/types.rst

 Sponge types are types that represent some object in Sponge, like an item stack or an entity.
 Since these types can be very diverse and complex, it would be hard to create an unique matcher syntax for every type.
-As a result, the Sponge types are converted to a :ref:`Map <map>`, which can then be matched using map matchers.
+As a result, the Sponge types are converted to a :ref:`Map <maps>`, which can then be matched using map matchers.

 Item stacks
 -----------